BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 drop levels from a single location at the top of the file, and have it apply to a number of different objects throughout the game.
-That script outputs to a very human-readable multiline text file which can't actually be read directly by FilterTool/Borderlands, and must then be processed by my `conv_to_mod.py` script which you'll find in the parent directory.
+That script outputs to a very human-readable multiline text file which can't actually be read directly by FilterTool/Borderlands -- it must be processed by my `conv_to_mod.py` script which you'll find in the parent directory.

 To generate the end result file, I actually run the small shell script